Soloiank/sorting_algorithms/README.md

 C - Sorting algorithms & Big O
-This is an algorithm-based project in C Programming Language, by Ayomide Suara and Mohamed Ibrahima Traore during the Full Stack Software Engineering studies at ALX.
+This is an algorithm-based project in C Programming Language, by Bii Solomon during the Full Stack Software Engineering studies at ALX.
 Several sorting algorithms are implemented, as well as their corresponding Big O notations.

 Tests heavy_check_mark
 tests: Folder of test files.